 In 2000, Gary collaborated with actress Debbie Allen and director Kenny Leon for the Alliance Theater’s production of Blues in the Night and the premiere of Soul Possessed.
 Gary can also be heard on the Debbie Allen-Phylicia Rashad documentary The Old Settler on PBS.
 He also recorded music with Whoopi Goldberg for the Broadway production of Ma Rainey’s Black Bottom and collaborated with Kenny Leon, providing music for Sean Combs’ 2004 Broadway Production of A Raisin in the Sun.

-Other engagements include the 2014 National Black Arts Festival salute to Wynton Marsalis with Marcus Belgrave and the 2015 Emory University Jazz Festival with violinist Regina Carter, bassist Rodney Whitaker and drummer Carl Allen.
-Gary recently returned from Colombia, South America where he participated in a jazz education outreach initiative for the Centro Colombo Americano.
-In January 2016, Gary will be traveling to Havana, Cuba with the Victor Goines Sextet as a part of the Horns to Havana Education Exchange Project.
+Other engagements include the 2014 National Black Arts Festival salute to Wynton Marsalis with Marcus Belgrave and the Annual Emory University Jazz Festival with violinist Regina Carter (2015), Anat Cohen (2016) with bassist Rodney Whitaker and drummer Carl Allen.
+Gary recently returned from Colombia, South America where he participated in a jazz education outreach initiative for the Centro Colombo Americano and also traveled to Havana, Cuba with the Victor Goines Sextet as a part of the Horns to Havana Education Exchange Project.

 In addition to his work as an artist, Gary is committed to jazz education and awareness.
-As the Director of Jazz Studies at Emory University in Atlanta, Gary has developed an interactive teaching facility that integrates the rich heritage of American jazz with today’s technology practices.
-Gary is also a member of the National Academy of Recording Arts and Sciences and the Jazz Education Network.
+As Professor of Performance and Director of Jazz Studies at Emory University in Atlanta, Gary has developed the Robert Strickland Jazz Studio-an innovative interactive teaching facility that integrates the rich heritage of American jazz with today’s technology practices.
+Gary is also a member of the Jazz Education Network and the National Academy of Recording Arts and Sciences.